 The rise of methamphetamine abuse started to emerge in the wake of the crack epidemic as the 1980’s came to a close.
-“Meth” has risen to epidemic levels as people from all walks of life fall victim to addiction.
-Due to the effects meth has on the body, the drug is extremely dangerous.
-Anyone using meth is always at a risk for an overdose and death.
+Meth use has increased to epidemic levels as people from all walks of life fall victim to addiction.
+Anyone should fear meth because of the effects meth has on the body.
+The drug is extremely dangerous.
+Anyone using meth is always at risk for an overdose and death.

-Overdosing on meth does not really take very much in terms of pure amounts.
+Overdosing on meth does not take very much regarding pure amounts.
 50mgs is all that is required for the average person to suffer from an overdose when smoking or snorting.
-The number really easy for a desperate addict to use in short period.
+The number was easy for a desperate addict to use in short period.
 Of course, this is one of the main reasons to fear meth.

 Acute overdoses are not the only way a person could suffer from the aforementioned adverse effects.
-Long term, chronic use surely increases the risk of a heart attack, stroke or brain hemorrhage.
+Long term, chronic use inevitably increases the risk of a heart attack, stroke or brain hemorrhage.

 Ignoring the Warning Signs

-The pure nature of addiction is to continue to use a drug even though obvious signs of the harm the drug is doing remain clearly present.
+The pure nature of addiction is to continue to use a drug even though visible signs of the harm the drug is doing remain clearly present.

-There is another factor that could contribute to a meth related fatality.
-People can and do get into car accidents or other serious mishaps while under the influence of meth.
+There is another factor that could contribute to the need to fear meth.
+People can, and do, get into car accidents or other serious mishaps while under the influence of meth.
 These figures are not factored in with the 15,000 deaths due to an overdose.

 Know the Risks Before Taking the Chance

-Reducing the chances of dying from using methamphetamine may only be possible if the addict undergoes a proper rehabilitation program.
-In the program, the proper medical care is undertaken to start addressing the physical effects of the drug.
+Reducing the likelihood of dying from using methamphetamine may only be possible if the addict undergoes a proper rehabilitation program.
+In the program, the appropriate medical care is undertaken to start addressing the physical effects of the drug.
 Successfully quitting the drug would surely eliminate the potential for an overdose in the future.

-Anyone involved in experimenting with drugs should educate themselves about the above dangers and become very afraid of using meth even once.
+Anyone involved in experimenting with drugs should educate themselves about the above dangers and become frightened of using meth even once.